-- Digitally certified PDF signature - Print form, manually sign, scan to PDF
+- · Digitally certified PDF signature - · Print form, manually sign, scan to PDF

-Trustee Name: Robert Sancho Name of Charter School Education Corporation: I cahn Charter School 1, 2, 3, 4, 5, 6, and 7 List all positions held on the education corporation Board of Trustees ("Board") (e.g., chair, vice-chair, treasurer, secretary, parent representative, etc.).
-Trustee 2.
-Are you related, by blood or marriage, to any person employed by the school and/or education corporation?
-Yes No If Yes, please describe the nature of your relationship and the person's position, job description, and other responsibilities with the school.
-3. Are you related by blood, or marriage, or legal adoption/guardianship to any student currently enrolled in a school operated by the education corporation?
-Yes No If Yes , please describe the nature of your relationship and if the student could benefit from your participation.
+Tru stee Name: Robert Sancho Nan ne of Charter School Education Corporation: I cahn Charter School 1,2,3,4,5,6, and List all positions held on the education corporation Board of Trustees ("Board") (e.g., chair, vice-chair, treasurer, secretary, parent representative, etc.).
+Trustee Are you related, by blood or marriage, to any person employed by the school and/or education corporation?
+Yes No f Yes, please describe the nature of your relationship and the person's position, job description, and other responsibilities with the school. student currently enrolled in a school operated by the education corporation?
+If Yes , please describe the nature of your relationship and if the student could benefit from your participation.
+Yes No If Yes, please describe the nature of your relationship and if the

-4. Are you related, by blood or marriage, to any person that could otherwise benefit from your participation as a board member of the education corporation Yes No If Yes , please describe the nature of your relationship and if this person could benefit from your participation.
-5. Are you a past, current, or prospective employee of the charter school, education corporation, and/or an entity that provides comprehensive management services ("CMO"), whether for-profit or not-for-profit, which contracts, or may contract, with the charter school or education corporation; or do you serve as an employee, officer, or director of, or own a controlling interest in, a business or entity that contracts, or does business with, or plans to contract or do business with, the charter school, education corporation, and/or a CMO, whether for-profit or not-for-profit, including, but not limited to, the lease of rea or personal property to the said entities?
-Yes No If Yes , please provide a description of the position(s) you hold, your responsibilities, your salary and your start date.
+4. Are you related, by blood or marriage, to any person that could otherwise benefit from your participation as a board member of the education corporation?
+Yes No If Yes, please describe the nature of your relationship and if this person could benefit from your participation.
+5. Are you a past, current, or prospective employee of the charter school, education corporation, and/or an entity that provides comprehensive management services ("CMO"), whether for-profit or not-for-profit, which contracts, or may contract, with the charter school or education corporation; or do you serve as an employee, officer, or director of, or own a controlling interest in, a business or entity that contracts, or does business with, or plans to contract or do business with, the charter school, education corporation, and/or a CMO, whether for-profit or not-for-profit, including, but not limited to, the lease of real or personal property to the said entities?
+If Yes , please provide a description of the position(s) you hold, your responsibilities, your salary and your start date.